Harshdev098/fedimint-web-wallet/README.md

 # Fedimint Web Wallet
-A web wallet using Chaumian Ecash while giving previlige to custody and transact Bitcoin.
+A web wallet using Chaumian Ecash while giving privilege to custody and transact Bitcoin.

 ## Running the application
 Within the root folder of the repository run: `npm run dev`